Introduction to Information Technology G (8936.4)

 Special assessment requirements

 The IIT unit uses both formative and summative forms of assessment.
-Students are required to satisfactorily complete a number of assignments and assessable items and to perform satisfactorily in the final assessment.
+Students are required to satisfactorily complete a number of assignments and assessable items.
 Specifications for the assignments and requirements for satisfactory completion are given on the IIT unit website on Canvas (LearnOnline).

 Assignment submissions will be assessed for addressing the specific requirements of each assignment, as stated in the assignment descriptions, as well as for employing good programming principles.
 All assessment items will receive a numerical mark, which together in their entirety define a student's final grade and mark as outlined in section 5a.